Salt! You cannot live without it.

 - Living in a fearful or chaotic environment will damage the Water element and lead to depleted minerals which help to anchor the mind.

-- Having a weak digestive system and lack of hydrochloric acid in the stomach
+- Having a weak digestive system and lack of hydrochloric acid in the stomach.
+Tip here – eat more fermented foods that will have live enzymes – Hello, kimchi and sauerkraut.

 - Eating too many spicy, hot, rich foods or too stimulating of foods like alcohol, coffee, chocolate and sugar.